How many inches in a cubic foot?

 But wait — what if someone asks, “How many inches in a cubic foot?”
 What are they really after?

 Chances are, they’re trying to convert between cubic feet and cubic inches.
-In real terms, maybe they’re measuring materials for a project.
+Maybe they’re measuring materials for a project.
 Maybe they’re dealing with appliances — like a refrigerator or an air conditioner rated in cubic feet — and need to translate that into cubic inches for compatibility with another system.

 Whatever the reason, the answer stays the same: multiply cubic feet by 1,728 to get cubic inches.